 Utilize Nature’s Power Source to Help the Environment

 As it gets colder, the sun may not shine as bright as it did in the summer.
 But don’t waste the sunny hours you do get.
 Instead, try to warm up your home during the day by utilizing some good old-fashioned sunlight.
 Keep your drapes open and let the sunrays enter your abode during the daytime, then close the drapes at night.
 This protective layer will block the chilly cool air from entering your home while keeping the heat inside your apartment from escaping.

 Another source of excess energy usage in winter is the water heater.
 While a hot bath or shower might seem like all you need to fight the cold winds, remember to remain conscious of your resource consumption.
 Consider switching to shorter showers, which will lead to lower water consumption and can also help lower energy wastage.
 The US Department Of Energy advises keeping your water heater setting to 120 degrees Fahrenheit rather than 140 degrees Fahrenheit to lower your energy usage.

 Use Natural De-Icers

 The most common and cheap de-icing technique is to throw street salt on walkways, driveways, and sidewalks.
 While it may be convenient and affordable, some de-icers, such as calcium chloride and rock salt, pose a serious threat to the ecosystem.
 Switch to safer, natural alternatives such as sand, sawdust, cheese brine, pickle juice, potato juice, and sugar beet leftovers to prevent harmful repercussions.
 You could also consider shoveling snow from hard surfaces onto leveled areas before it hardens.
 This prevents pollutants from draining into the streams and riverbeds.

 Change isn’t instantaneous.
-It takes its due time, but the efforts of a single individual can make a huge difference in the long run.
+It takes time, but the efforts of a single individual can make a huge difference in the long run.
 So start doing your part to help the environment this winter and begin your own change.